HPM573/HW_01/README.md

 each other.
 2. Change the second element of `yours` to something else and again print `ours1` and `ours2`.
-Explain why changing `yours` would changes `ours2` but not `ours1`.
+Explain why changing `yours` would change `ours2` but not `ours1`.

 **Problem 5: Dictionaries (Weight 2).**
 Create a single dictionary for the months of the year that can be called by the number of months (i.e. 1, 2, ..., 12) or the name of months (i.e. January, February, ..., December).
 If you call this dictionary `months`, then `months[6]` should be `June` and `months['June']` should be `6`.
- Write a statement that prints `The sixth month is June.` and another statement that prints `February is month 2.`
+Write a statement that print `The sixth month is ??.` and another statement that prints `February is month ??.` with correct values being printed instead of ??.